-As an RIA, you already help your clients plan for the future.
+As a financial advisor, you already help your clients plan for the future.
 Philanthropy plays a critical role in estate and wealth transfer strategies, providing both tax advantages and a meaningful legacy.

 Charitable planning's role in estate and wealth transfer strategies